 One Unit.
 This course provides students with an introduction to the field of social work and to the various methodologies social workers use in their efforts to help their clients negotiate the social welfare system.
 The complexities of the social welfare system are presented and contemporary issues in welfare structure and service delivery are discussed.
 Career opportunities in the social welfare field will be considered.
 Offered fall and spring semesters.

 One unit.
 Examines problems and concepts of the policy process in the U.S., exploring the political, economic, and institutional frameworks which structure public welfare choices.
 This course covers problem and needs analysis, policy analysis, program development, and program evaluation.
-Offered spring semester.
+Offered as required.

 One Unit.
 This course provides an introductory supervised training experience in an off-campus organization or non-profit agency.
 A sociological and anthropological analysis of the goals, organization and processes of agency environment is emphasized.
 In placement, students simulate professional behavior and develop a sense of professional identity.
 Students work as least 13 weeks at their agency, analyze their experience through written assignments, and participate in a weekly seminar at the college.
 Offered as required.